HEIGVD-S3-DAI/fastpaws/README.md

 ```

 ### Server
+To see the available commands for server, run the following command.
 ```bash
 docker run --network host --rm -it ghcr.io/heigvd-s3-dai/fastpaws:latest server -h
 ```
+You should obtain the following output.

 ```bash
 Usage: app.jar server [-hV] [-H=<host>] [-M=<multicastAddress>] [-p=<port>]